krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 - Flame graphs
 - ...

-From that list 95% of a time I'm choosing JFR.
-It's binary format that contain all the information gathered by the profiler.
+From that list 95% of the time I'm choosing JFR.
+It's a binary format that contains all the information gathered by the profiler.
 That file can be postprocess later by some external tool.
 I'm using my own open-sourced [JVM profiling toolkit](https://github.com/krzysztofslusarski/jvm-profiling-toolkit){:target="_blank"}, which can read JFR files with additional filters and gives me a possibility to add/remove additional levels during conversion to flame graph.
-In that post I will use naming of filters from my viewer.
+In that post I will use the naming of filters from my viewer.
 There are other products that can visualize the JFR output, you should use the tool that works for you.
-There was none that worked for me, so I wrote my own, but it doesn't mean that it would be the best choice to everybody.
+There was none that worked for me, so I wrote my own, but it doesn't mean that it would be the best choice for everybody.

-All the flame graphs that are attached to that post are generated by mentioned tool from the JFR.
+All the flame graphs that are attached to that post are generated by the mentioned tool from the JFR.
 The JFR file format for each sample contains:

 - Stack trace